GoogleChrome/web.dev/src/site/content/en/angular/performance-budgets-with-the-angular-cli/index.md

 Now try building the app by running `ng build --prod`.

-When you run `ng build --prod`, you should see this error in the console:
+You should see this error in the console:

 ![Budget failure](budget-failure.png "Budget failure")